 Of course I had to have the recipe.
 Andrea shared this one with me and I couldn’t wait to get home and make it myself!

-While I loved Andrea’s recipe, my daughter and I cannot have nuts.
+While I loved Andrea’s sourdough bread recipe, my daughter and I cannot have nuts.
 (Don’t worry – Andrea didn’t use any nut flours while we were there).
 I wanted to play around a little with some of our favorite flours to see what might happen with various blends.
 I actually came up with a couple of variations, both of which I liked quite a bit.

 Today, I am sharing my spin on Andrea’s original recipe.
 I think you all will enjoy trying one or both of these out, especially if you haven’t had sourdough in a while.
 And no – it doesn’t taste exactly like the real thing.
 But it comes pretty close!